-offered his assessment of where Liverpool have been going wrong in recent weeks following a 4-1 over on Friday night.
+James Milner offered his assessment of where Liverpool have been going wrong in recent weeks following a 4-1 win over Aston Villa on Friday night.

-The Reds progressed to the fourth round of the after beating Aston Villa's youth side at Villa Park after a COVID-19 outbreak amongst the senior players.
+The Reds progressed to the fourth round of the FA Cup after beating Aston Villa's youth side at Villa Park after a COVID-19 outbreak amongst the senior players.

 Despite an early Sadio Mane goal, the youngsters made it difficult for Jurgen Klopp's side as they grew in confidence and equalised just before the interval through 17-year-old Louie Barry.